stonecutter-versioning/stonecutter/README.md

 > [!IMPORTANT]
-> # Stonecutter has moved to Codeberg.
+> # Stonecutter has moved to [Codeberg](https://codeberg.org/stonecutter/stonecutter).
->  You can find the updated repository for this project at https://codeberg.org/stonecutter/stonecutter
+> Please submit issues to the Codeberg repository,
+> as this one will only remain active as a mirror.